Sustainable Tourism 101

 - Sustainable Tourism minimizes impacts on the environment, respects local people and cultures, and offers economic benefits to local businesses and communities.

-- Ecotourism is responsible travel to natural areas that conserves the environment and sustains the well-being of local people
+- Ecotourism is defined as responsible travel to natural areas that conserves the environment and sustains the well-being of local people.

-- Responsible Tourism asks travelers to be respectful of the host country, its history, its environment and its cultural resources
+- Responsible Tourism is defined as travel that respects the host country, its history, its environment and its cultural resources.

 In many parts of the world, local communities have sought to attract tourists to their rural farms and villages as a way to improve their daily lives.
 This is called community based tourism.

-Planeterra is taking some bold and innovative steps to integrate the best of all these trends into our portfolio of projects.
+Planeterra is taking some bold and innovative steps to integrate the best of all of these principles into our portfolio of projects.

 - Planeterra supports community based tourism in Guatemala with investments in the Mayan Community Homestay Project.
-We are developing a new array of community based products together with G Adventures Local Living program to provide immediate market access for villages in key destinations where travelers are looking for unique, local experiences.
-This program is expanding.
+We have developed a variety of community based products together with G Adventures to provide immediate market access for villages in key destinations where travelers are looking for unique, local experiences.

 - Planeterra supports responsible tourism by making certain travelers are respectful of local people and their cultures.
-We are dedicated to financing local solutions to local problems in health, such as the G Adventures 20/20 Vision Center, and in education and training, such as the New Hope Cambodia Outreach Center.
+We are dedicated to financing local solutions in such important needs as education and training, such as the New Hope Cambodia Vocational Training Restaurant.

 - Planeterra supports the conservation of ecosystems in destinations where travelers are enjoying being ecotourists in beautiful natural sites that need protection, such as the Galapagos Oil Spill Prevention Project, or the Save Lake Atitlan Project.

-Other important trends which have an important influence on Planeterra’s work include microenterprise development and small and medium enterprise development.
+Other important trends which have an important influence on Planeterra’s work include micro and small enterprise development

 - Microenterprise development was launched by Nobel prize winner Muhammud Yunus as a way to help the poorest people on earth to start businesses which might only require a loan of $5-10 dollars!
 Many of these people live on $1-2 a day, and they do not have the ability to raise any capital even to sell produce at local food stands or raise chickens at home.
 Yunus launched the Grameen Bank to meet this need.
 These loans are without collateral and rely on community circles, almost entirely women, to monitor the loans.
 Yunus created a revolution in lending, and microloans are now offered to the poorest sectors of society worldwide to help them to help themselves.